devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Permissions

 - Cross-account access with a resource-based policy has some advantages over a role.
 With a resource that is accessed through a resource-based policy, the user still works in the trusted account and does not have to give up his or her user permissions in place of the role permissions.
 In other words, the user continues to have access to resources in the trusted account at the same time as he or she has access to the resource in the trusting account.
 This is useful for tasks such as copying information to or from the shared resource in the other account.

-## Monitoring

-- You can use AWS Config data aggegator (resource type that collects AWS Config data from multiple source accounts and regions) to montior the compliance of your AWS organizations, IAM, etc, and EventBridge and SNS to send alerts when changes are detected.

 ## Amazon WorkDocs